EBI-Metagenomics/mgnify-metagenomics-360/docs/source/virify.rst

     filter_contigs_len.py -f ERR575691_host_filtered.fasta -l 0.5 -o obs_results/ERR575691_host_filtered_filt500bp.fasta

 |image3|\  1.3.
-The output from this command is a file named **ERR575691_host_filtered_filt500bp.fasta** which is located in the **obs_results** diretory.
+The output from this command is a file named **ERR575691_host_filtered_filt500bp.fasta** which is located in the **obs_results** directory.
 Our dataset is now ready to be processed for the detection of putative viral sequences.
 We will first analyse it with VirFinder using a custom R script:

 .. code-block:: bash